21 Ocean circulation

 \[ \begin{align} C = B, & {} & B - L - B\exp\left(-\pi\frac{L}{L}\right) = 0 \Rightarrow B = \frac{L}{1 - \exp\left(-\pi\right)}, \end{align} \]

-whereby the negative sign in the exponential function was arbitrarily determined.
-This follows
+where the negative sign in the exponential function has been chosen arbitrarily.
+This gives

 \[ \begin{align} \psi = \left(\frac{L}{1 - \exp\left(-\pi\right)} - x - \frac{L}{1 - \exp\left(-\pi\right)}\exp\left(-\pi\frac{x}{L}\right)\right)\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right). \end{align} \]